tuguzD/obsidian-plug-in-pack/README.md

 > Instead, you should use this repository as template or clone it (creating unrelated one) and then, if necessary, pull data from this one using these `Git` commands (in your console/terminal), according to the [source](https://gist.github.com/krlozadan/4b75255b88d7a1504e5e632cb817c3f5):
 > ```
 > git remote add plug-in-pack https://github.com/tuguzD/obsidian-plug-in-pack.git
-> git pull -X theirs plug-in-pack main --allow-unrelated-histories --no-tags
+> git pull -X theirs plug-in-pack main --allow-unrelated-histories --no-tags --no-commit
 > git reset HEAD
 > git remote remove plug-in-pack
 > ```